haolam05/MiniSlack/README.md

 Update a user's password

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Current user data can only be updated by the current user)
 * Request
   * Method: POST
   * URL: /api/auth/password